 1. Principal Office.
-The principal office of this corporation shall be designated from time to time by the Board of Directors and is currently located in Sacramento, California.
+The principal office of this corporation shall be designated from time to time by the Board of Directors and is currently located in Canyon Country, California.

 2. Other Offices.
 The Board of Directors may establish branch offices at any location in which the corporation is authorized to conduct its activities.